Sitting Duck

 “What’s that?”
 I say and we both cackle so hard we clutch our stomachs.

-When my sister is in the bathroom, Crystal leans over, lays a hand on my thigh and tells me with tears that if Lulu was supposed to die in that car accident, she would have eventually come to the understanding that it was meant to be.
-I am unsure if she is crying over her daughter’s life or if she is crying over her own life, the closeness of a reality she secretly wants.
-I tell her I am happy that Lulu is alive which feels truthful and is another way of saying I am happy I didn’t kill her.
+When my sister is in the bathroom, Jennifer leans over, lays a hand on my thigh and tells me with tears that were anything to happen to Logan, she would have found a way to make sense of it.
+I am unsure if she is crying over her son’s life or if she is crying over her own life, the closeness of a reality she secretly wants.
+I tell her I am happy that Logan is alive which feels truthful and is another way of saying I am happy I didn’t kill him.

 My phone buzzes and it’s Jackson, but he’s in my phone as Cowboy Jackson because the first time I met him, he wore jade jewelry and a cowboy hat which he kept on while I blew him in a bar bathroom.
 He is at least twenty years older than me but I’ve always loved wrinkles on men.
 He asks me what I’m up to tonight, if I’m lonely.
 Only old men ask young women if they’re lonely.
 I ask him for his address.

-Crystal and my sister are opening up a second bottle when I say goodbye to them.
-I surprise myself by energetically sending little love brain waves to Lulu, something we would do together while sitting on the couch.
-I’d tickle my head then transfer the tickles onto her head.
+Jennifer and my sister are opening up a second bottle when I say goodbye to them.
+I surprise myself by energetically sending little love brain waves to Logan, something we would do together while sitting on the couch.
+I’d tickle my head then transfer the tickles onto his head.
 Little love brain waves.

 This is my first time in Cowboy Jackson’s apartment.
 The Uber costs thirty dollars which makes me hope the sex will be worth it, but when I pull up to the apartment complex, I’m less sure.
 I like old men because they often have nice things, but these apartments are beige and boxy, cookie-cutter style with several Toyotas without license plates parked in the residential area.
 Cowboy Jackson lets me in to his all-carpeted apartment, and the first thing I notice are the ducks.